George and Willie Muse: Early life

 Both brothers were born in the early 1890s in Truevine, Virginia, George and Willie Muse were the sons of Harriett and Cabell Muse, who were both descendants of former slaves.
 Both brothers were born with albinism, a genetic disorder characterized by a lack of pigmentation in the skin, hair, and eyes, leading to pale skin and sensitivity to sunlight.
 They were both nearly blind, but also suffered from nystagmus, a condition causing involuntary eye movement and impaired vision.
 Their pale blue eyes and pale skinned appearance made them stand out in their rural community, where they toiled from an early age in the tobacco fields.

+In 1899, when Willie was nine and George was just six years old, their mother made a contract for her boys to tour with the Stokes carnival.

 Abduction

-In 1899 when Willie was nine and George was just six years old they were discovered by a "freak-hunter" called James Herman "Candy" Shelton.
-Shelton had been hunting for "freaks" to exhbit in travelling circus freak shows.
+In 1914, when Willie was twenty-four and George was twenty-one years old they were discovered by a "freak-hunter" called James Herman "Candy" Shelton.
+Shelton had been hunting for "freaks" to exhibit in travelling circus freak shows.
 He was eager to find humans with unusual conditions, such as dwarfism or conjoined twins as he believed they would make him a lot of money.
-Consequently the Muse brothers were both abducted.
+Consequently the Muse brothers were both abducted by offering them a contract in which they were able to keep their wages.

 Exploitation

 After the Muse brothers were abducted James Herman "Candy" Shelton would take on the role of their manager.
 He managed the brothers as they toured across the United States as part of various circuses, including the Al G. Barnes Circus and Ringling Brothers Circus.
-Some of the funds raised from this were used to pay for the brothers lodging and clothing, however the brothers were not paid wages.
+Some of the funds raised from this were used to pay for the brothers’ lodging and clothing, however the mother was not paid wages.
 The brothers were cruelly exploited and portrayed often as savages and cannibals.
-They were also often dehumanized such as being said to be aliens from Mars and even portrayed to have been descended from monkeys from the dark contintinent.
+They were also often dehumanized such as being said to be aliens from Mars and even portrayed to have been descended from monkeys from the dark continent.
 Shelton also lied to both George and Willie, telling them that their mother had died in order to prevent them from trying to contact her.

 The brothers were also used as case studies for the US eugenics movement where a picture of them was displayed within the book titled "You and Heredity".
-The author of the book Amram Scheinfeld would go on to point out the brothers albinism, nystagmus and teeth defects.
+The author of the book Amram Scheinfeld would go on to point out the brothers’ albinism, nystagmus and teeth defects.